stijn-dejongh/lovecraft_public_domain/raw_converts/no.md

 gives to every hour the quality of white noon.
 That great light, so apparent the first day, made each succeeding day a yellow page in the book of time.
 I noticed that many of the beach-people were displeased by the inordinate sun, whereas I sought it.
-After grey months of toil the lethargy induced by a physical existence in a region governed by the simple things&mdash;the wind and light and water&mdash;had a prompt effect upon me; and since I was anxious to continue this healing process, I spent all my time outdoors in the sunlight.
+After grey months of toil the lethargy induced by a physical existence in a region governed by the simple things--the wind and light and water--had a prompt effect upon me; and since I was anxious to continue this healing process, I spent all my time outdoors in the sunlight.
 This induced a state at once impassive and submissive, and gave me a feeling of security against the ravenous night.
 As darkness is akin to death, so is light to vitality.
 Through the heritage of a million years ago, when men